jkononova3/PCA_PRO/README.md

 Installation:
 https://training.nih-cfde.org/en/latest/Bioinformatic-Analyses/GWAS-in-the-cloud/vcftools_install/

-We used VCF Tools to convert our vcf.gz File into 3 different files
+We used VCF Tools for the conversion from VCF to matrix files.
-1) .012 - Is a matrix of all the genotypes of individuals with one individual per line and each allele represented by 0, 1, or 2
-2) .012.indv - Is a file detailing all individuals in the main file
-3) .012.pos - Is a file with all the positions in the main file

 __VCF is used to create a matrix for our PCA run.__